← Back to Blog

 Older professional reviewing a long work history timeline on paper at a desk

 • Recruiters scan fast.
-Ladders eye-tracking research found recruiters spend about 7 seconds on a first scan.
+Eye-tracking research puts the first scan at about 7 seconds.
 Old roles push your best recent work down the page.

 • Old roles look dated.
 They often describe tools and processes that no longer exist.

 • A long dated history signals your age.
-AARP research found more than 60 percent of workers 50 and over have seen or faced age bias in the job search.
-The EEOC enforces age-discrimination law, but that does not stop bias at the screening stage.
+AARP research found about 64 percent of workers 50 and over have seen or experienced age discrimination at work, and the EEOC enforcing the law does not stop it at the screening stage.

-For each role older than your most recent 10 years, run it through this decision path.
+Run every role older than 10 years through this path.

 KEEP in full detail if the role is within 10 to 15 years AND relevant to your target job.